CERT-Polska/mquery/docs/internals.md

 ```

 In general, everything that doesn't have an explicit string will not get
 accelerated.
-This is by design - speeding up arbitrarly complex expressions
+This is by design - speeding up arbitrary complex expressions
 is out of scope (and probably impossible).

 5. `x of y` construct

-This will work like you could expect:
+This will work as you could expect:

 ```
 rule OfExample1